sigboe/MiSTress/README.md

 # Uninstallation

 1. Run mistress from the menu core, and say yes to remove the service
-2. Rename your wallpaper back from wallpaper.png to menu.png
+2. Rename your wallpaper back from wallpaper.png to menu.png, or if you use the wallpaper folder, just remove the menu.png

 # Compilation